Input and Output (skbio.io)#

 Note

 There is a built-in sniffer which results in a useful error message if an empty file is provided as input and the format was omitted.
+See the sniff documentation for more information.

 Writing files from scikit-bio#